HMPO/hmpo-components/README.md

 ```
 You may also want to add a translation for the component and that can be found below.
 You will need to keep %{count} as this is used by the govuk frontend component to parse the character/word count:

+**Messages in the validation object are required by default**

 ```
 "my-character-count": {
      ...
-     "maxlength": "You can only enter up to {{maxlength}} characters" - required by default

      (The keys bellow will allow translation of the hint text. %{count} is parsed by gds to show dynamic count)

-     "textareaDescriptionText": "Enter up to %{count} characters" - shown, instead of dynamic count, to the user if javascript is disabled, "charactersUnderLimitText": {
+     "textareaDescriptionText": "Enter up to %{count} characters" - shown, instead of dynamic count, to the user if javascript is disabled,

+     "charactersUnderLimitText": {
         "one": "you have one char left" - shown when user has one characters left "other": "you have %{count} characters left" - shown when user has n characters left

-      } - shown to user when they have n characters remaining "charactersAtLimitText": "you have 0 characters remaining" - shown when user has no characters left "charactersOverLimitText": {
+      } - shown to user when they have n characters remaining

+      "charactersAtLimitText": "you have 0 characters remaining" - shown when user has no characters left

+      "charactersOverLimitText": {
         "one": "you have entered 1 character too many " - shown when user has one character over the limit "other": "you have %{count} characters too many" - shown when user has n. characters over the limit

      } - shown to user when they have exceed number of allowed characters

+     validation: {
+        ...
+        "maxlength": "You can only enter up to {{maxlength}} characters" - required by default }
   },
 "my-word-count": {
      ...
-     "maxlength": "You can only enter up to {{maxlength}} words" - required by default

      (The keys bellow will allow translation of the hint text. %{count} is parsed by gds to show dynamic count)

-     "textareaDescriptionText": "Enter up to %{count} chars" - shown, instead of dynamic count, to the user if javascript is disabled, "wordUnderLimitText": {
+     "textareaDescriptionText": "Enter up to %{count} chars" - shown, instead of dynamic count, to the user if javascript is disabled,

+     "wordsUnderLimitText": {
         "one": "you have one word left" - shown when user has one word left "other": "you have %{count} wrods left" - shown when user has n words left

-      } - shown to user when they have n words remaining "wordsAtLimitText": "you have 0 words remaining" - shown when user has no words left "wordsOverLimitText": {
+      } - shown to user when they have n words remaining

+      "wordsAtLimitText": "you have 0 words remaining" - shown when user has no words left

+      "wordsOverLimitText": {
         "one": "you have entered one word too many " - shown when user has one word over the limit "other": "you have %{count} words too many" - shown when user has n. words over the limit

      } - shown to user when they have exceed number of allowed words

+     validation: {
+        ...
+        "maxwords": "You can only enter up to {{maxwords}} words" - required by default }
   }
 ```